How often to replace your pillow — plus, tips for choosing one that suits your sleeping style

 Much like your mattress, your pillows are an important part of creating a solid foundation for a good night's rest.
 And finding one that works for you can mean the difference between a night of peaceful snoozing or an evening spent tossing and turning.

 That being said, not all pillows are created equal, and what's right for one person might not be right for you (and as a result, you could spend more time laying awake at night).
-Plus, even if you do find one that you love, it's not meant to last forever.
+Even if you do find one that you love, it's not meant to last forever.
 In fact, it should probably be replaced more often than you think.

 So we turned to the experts to help break down everything you need to know about your pillows, from how to choose the right one to how to know when it's time to refresh yours.